 Publications

 Student and mentee authors are underlined.
-For an abbreviated list of papers, please see my curriculum vitae.
-Last updated: 2023/08/25
+For a full list of papers, please see my curriculum vitae.

 OpenSoundscape: An Open-Source Bioacoustics Analysis Package for Python.